foreverphoenix/the-phoenix-flavour/content/tpf/_index.md

 ---
-title: "The Phoenix Flavour"
+title: "About TPF"
-linkTitle: "The Phoenix Flavour"
+linkTitle: "About TPF"
-weight: 20
+weight: 10
 menu:
   main:
-    weight: 20
+    weight: 10
 ---